 In 2011, we celebrated the 40th Tour with registrations having increased to 2000 riders , 4 routes, full tour and ride-only options.
 With a group of about 80 dedicated and hard working volunteers, the ARES communication group, mechanics, OPP support and approximately a dozen loyal sponsors, we have reached yet another milestone.

-While we are talking about Tour support, we must mention Mike Plummer, the chief mechanic for the Tour who has missed only a couple of tours and has come to the rescue of many, many riders over the years.
+While we are talking about Tour support, we should mention Mike Plummer, who was for many years the chief mechanic for the Tour and came to the rescue of many, many riders.
+Mike died in 2020 after a prolonged illness

 The Tour is an event to meet like-minded riders to share the roads, an opportunity for especially the out of town riders to enjoy our scenic routes, small towns and make sure that all 2 or 4 wheel users are safe.
 This is an event to smell the roses and to socialize with riders you would never see otherwise – it’s not a race.
 Over the years we have seen many friendships formed and whole families participating which makes the Tour weekend such a unique event.